 Last Friday when I was dropping Jacob off at school, another one of the mother's invited us over after school to play with her son Max.
 Max just turned 5 years old, but they decided to wait another year before putting him in kindergarten.
 Jacob was over the moon.
 He couldn't WAIT to play with Max.
 I was looking forward to it as well since I've met this mother before and she was super sweet, from the South and lived in Houston for a long time so we seemed to have a lot in common.

 Anyway, we headed over to Max's house after school and his mom and I hit it off and were talking about anything and everything.
 She then admits to me that she's been wanting to invite us over because the teachers at the school said that "Jacob would be a good influence on Max".
 Without going into much detail, Max has shown some regressive behavior since he's always around younger kids and his Mom expressed this to the teachers.
 In turn, they encouraged Max to form a friendship and bond with Jacob.
-My Jacob.
-He's not even 4 yet.
-He would be a good influence on Max.

 To say that my heart swelled with pride would be an understatement, because I literally almost started crying right then and there in her kitchen.